-This recipe story is updated with a new video.
+This grilled cherry tomato skewers recipe is updated with a new video.
 Enjoy!
 This is the first in a series we’re sharing for Summer on our favorite heirloom tomatoes that we’re growing.
 And we’ll have a delicious recipe included too!
 You can visit all our tomato recipes on our tomato page.

 Oh we know they’re not really lollipops.
+They’re simple and delicious grilled cherry tomato skewers.
 But when we were grilling these little red jewels the term “tomato skewers” sounded so mundane.
 After plucking these super sweet cherry tomatoes from their vines, they were so cute and plump, it sounded more appropriate (and fun) to call them lollipops.
 Because they’re so sweet like candy during this time of year, it only made sense to call them lollipops if we jabbed them on a stick.

 Summer screams of bbq and we’re constantly heating up our grill to cook up what ever flavors epitomize the season.
 Our five varieties of cherry tomatoes are peaking out as they normally do this time of year.
 They’re always the first to explode when the first hear wave arrives and this year, a week long of heat and humidity accelerated their growth and ripeness quicker than ever before.
 Yay!